 Post-disaster, NGOs and government agencies often rebuild in ways that are not culturally appropriate or even earthquake resistant.
 By mobilizing people, money, and technology to transform systems for regulating, financing, building, and improving houses around the world, Build Change puts resilient communities within reach.

-Further, they are mindful of the crucial role of women in this process.
-Build Change’s emphasis on employing women trainers and engineers increases the number of mentors and role models for girls.
-In addition to employing women in traditionally male-dominated sectors, it also works alongside female homeowners, brickmakers, builders, and other community members to encourage female participation in resilient construction practice.
+In addition, the organization places an emphasis on supporting women.
+Build Change employs women trainers and engineers, leading to an increase in the number of mentors and role models for girls, while also working alongside female homeowners, brickmakers, builders, and other community members to encourage female participation in resilient construction practice.

 Using simple, culturally appropriate, and cost-effective retrofitting techniques, Build Change has overseen the construction or reconstruction of more than 90,000 homes and schools, often revitalizing entire neighborhoods in Haiti, China, Nepal, and around the world.

 In Nepal, Build Change has used a combination of technologies (such as AI, ML and VR) to advise the government on resilient housing policy, as well as directly support the recovery of rural communities following a 2015 earthquake.
 As of 2021, Build Change’s work in Nepal had resulted in more than 150,000 safer people.

 Throughout 2020, Build Change piloted a comprehensive technology platform to enable housing evaluators and contractors to digitally assess at-risk homes and strengthen them on behalf of the Government of Colombia’s Casa Digna, Vida Digna program.
 By the end of 2020, even amidst the pandemic, more than 3,500 homes had been assessed.